-Change to the audit metric for the 2024 data year: No change.
-This was a new metric in 2023 derived from existing individual measures already reported by the NNAP.
+Change to the audit metric for the 2025 data year: None.

+- This was a new metric in 2023 derived from existing individual measures already reported by the NNAP.
 No additional data collection.

 Developmental standard: None, initially benchmarking only for the new metric.